Pre-Arrival Information for Students

 Immigration

-You MUST attend the school whose I-20/DS-2019 form you use to obtain your visa.
+If this is your initial entry in F-1 or J-1 status, you MUST attend the school whose I-20/DS-2019 form you use to obtain your visa.

-PLEASE MAKE COPIES OF ALL YOUR IMPORTANT DOCUMENTS (PASSPORT, I-94, I-20, DS-2019, ETC.) AND KEEP THEM IN A SAFE PLACE!
+PLEASE MAKE COPIES OF ALL YOUR IMPORTANT DOCUMENTS (PASSPORT, I-20, DS-2019, ETC.) AND KEEP THEM IN A SAFE PLACE!

 Important Information

 If, for some reason, your immigration documents are not in order when you arrive, the Immigration Inspector may give you a form called I-515 to defer your inspection until later.
-If this happens, it is VERY IMPORTANT that you come to the International Affairs office immediately upon arriving on campus!
+If this happens, it is VERY IMPORTANT that you come to International Affairs immediately upon arriving on campus!

 Customs